Frequently Asked Questions

 How do I apply for housing?

 Living on the USF campus can be a very memorable and rewarding experience!
-Please visit the housing website for more information.
+Please visit the Housing and Residential Education website for more information.

 How does parking work on campus?

 Parking can sometimes be difficult for students if they drive to campus unprepared.
-Always make sure that before you travel to campus you check the USF parking website for maps on where students can park.
+Before travelling to campus, students can check the USF Parking and Transportation Services website for maps on where they can park.
 Every parking space is labeled for a type of permit (visitor, student, employee, etc.).
-You are only allowed to park in the appropriate labeled space.
+Parking is only allowed in the appropriate labeled space.
 Parking is never free!!

 What different majors are offered at USF?